-Break-in Procedure Va Vary throttle settings during break-in.
+Break-in Procedure Vary throttle settings during break-in.
 Use the following suggestions.
-Fi rst Hour • Allow the engine to warm-up for 30-60 seconds. • Do not idle for more than five minutes. • Run the engine the majority of the time between 4000-5400 RPM (approximately three-quarter throttle). • Short bursts of wide-open throttle for 10 seconds or less are acceptable. • Change the engine speed approximately every two minutes. • Avoid trimming the outboard out (up) beyond a vertical trim position during operation.
+First Hour Allow the engine to warm-up for 30-60 seconds.
+Do not idle for more than five minutes.
+Run the engine the majority of the time between 4000-5400 RPM (approximately three-quarter throttle).
+Short bursts of wide-open throttle for 10 seconds or less are acceptable.
+Change the engine speed approximately every two minutes.
+Avoid trimming the outboard out (up) beyond a vertical trim position during operation.
+Avoid using a hydraulic jack plate to raise the engine during the break-in cycle.
+Next Three Hours: Change the engine speed every 10 minutes.